wbond/oscrypto/docs/asymmetric.md

 > def generate_dh_parameters(bit_size):
 >     """
 >     :param bit_size:
 >         The integer bit size of the parameters to generate.
-Must be between 64
+Must be between 512
 >         and 4096, and divisible by 64.
-Minimum secure value as of early 2016 is
+Recommended secure value as of early 2016
->         1024.
+>         is 2048, with an absolute minimum of 1024.
 >
 >     :raises:
 >         ValueError - when any of the parameters contain an invalid value